MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 ### What is the expiration schedule?

-The majority of certificates will expire in 2021, according to the following schedule:
+The majority of cross-signed root certificates will expire in 2021, according to the following schedule:

 |Common Name| Expiration date|
 |-----------|---------------|